Updated nutrition labeling regulations for Mexico became final on March 27, 2020, and will be rolled out in three implementation phases:

-Phase 1 was originally Oct.
-1, 2020-Sept.
-30, 2023.
-But, because of the short implementation timeline for manufacturers to use existing inventory, the implementation date was moved to Nov.
+*Note: Due to the short implementation timeline for manufacturers to use existing inventory, the enforcement date has been delayed to Nov.
 30, 2020.

 Phase 1: Overview

-Starting Nov.
-30, 2020, manufacturers must include the new front-of-package (FOP) warning symbols and statements on all product packaging.
+At the beginning of Phase 1, manufacturers must include the new front-of-package (FOP) warning symbols and statements on all product packaging (some exemptions apply).
 Again, because of the small implementation window, the symbols can be affixed to the package as stickers until April 1, 2021.
-From Nov.
-30, 2020, through March 31, 2021, packages may show existing Nutrition Facts and FOP guidelines as long as they also include the new FOP warning symbols and statements.
+From Oct.
+1, 2020, through March 31, 2021, packages may show existing Nutrition Facts and FOP guidelines as long as they also include the new FOP warning symbols and statements.

 After April 1, 2021, the changes to the Nutrition Facts, ingredient statement, allergen statements, and the FOP symbols and statements must be implemented on all packaging.